Ian Hamilton (writer)

 William Ian Hamilton (born May 24, 1946) is a Canadian mystery writer.
 A former journalist and civil servant, he has had his work published in Maclean's, Boston, the Regina Leader-Post, the Calgary Albertan, and the Calgary Herald.

 Hamilton is the author of the Ava Lee crime/mystery series.
 Ava Lee is a Chinese-Canadian forensic accountant who chases massive bad debts for a living.
-There are 13 books in the series as of late 2020, and they have won several awards.
+There are 16 books in the series as of 2024, and they have won several awards.

 Early life and career

 Hamilton was born in Chirk, Wales, in 1946.
 His early education was in Scotland, and the balance and majority in Canada.
 He started his career as a journalist in Regina with the Leader-Post, and then worked at the Calgary Albertan and Calgary Herald before joining the Canadian government organization The Company of Young Canadians as Director of Communications.
 From there he worked at Information Canada (Director of Regional Operations), Consumer and Corporate Affairs (Regional Director for Ontario, Director of Communications), Fisheries and Oceans (Director-General of Communications and Policy Development), and External Affairs (Canadian Consul and Trade Commissioner for New England).
 He left the government to go into business, and ran several companies including The Rhyn Company, Seafood Selections and The All Natural Seafood Company.
 He worked in more than 30 countries.